hfiref0x/KDU/README.md

 #### Currently Supported Providers

 + Intel Network Adapter Diagnostic Driver of version 1.03.0.7;
-+ RTCore64 driver from MSI Afterburner of version 4.6.2 build 15658 and below.
++ RTCore64 driver from MSI Afterburner of version 4.6.2 build 15658 and below;
++ Gdrv driver from various Gigabyte TOOLS of undefined version;
++ ATSZIO64 driver from ASUSTeK WinFlash utility of various versions.

 More providers maybe added in the future.